jarviscanada/jarvis_data_eng_LiamGentile/linux_sql/README.md

 - This query detects if the `crontab` job is failing.
 - It accomplishes this by returning groups of `host` and five minute intervals where the number of rows (data) inserted is less than 3.
 - We can assume that these represent failures because our `crontab` job is running once per minute.

+## Test

+Testing was done manually.
+I ran the scripts in the CLI, and checked the commands against the postgres database to ensure that the commands executed correctly.
+SQL queries were tested using a mix of sample data and real single node data from my own virtual machine.

+## Deployment

+- Deployed project to Github remote repository.
+- Docker container and postgres instance provisioned for data management.

 ## Improvements